-In accordance with section 773(b)(2)(A)(ii) of the Act, Commerce requests constructed value and cost of production information from respondent companies in all AD proceedings.42 Accordingly, Commerce requested this information from Nan Ya.43 We preliminarily determine that Nan Ya in fact made sales in the home market during the POR that were below the costs of production (COP) in its home market.
+In accordance with section 773(b)(2)(A) of the Act, we requested CV and cost of production (COP) information from Nan Ya to determine if there were reasonable grounds to believe or suspect that sales of foreign like product had been made at prices less than the COP of the product.
+We preliminarily determine that Nan Ya in fact made sales in the home market during the POR that were below the costs of production (COP) in its home market.